ornob90/BlockchainCanvas/README.md

 ## Description

-A front end react website using React and Tailwind.
+A front end  website using React and Tailwind.
 It provides live prices of crypto coins and nfts.
 The data is collection from coingecko API.

 ## Features